 - Critical Care Medicine

-Dr. Kotton is Associate Professor in the Department of Medicine and in the Department of Pathology and Laboratory Medicine.
+Dr. Kotton is a Professor in the Department of Medicine and in the Department of Pathology and Laboratory Medicine.
 He attends in the Medical Intensive Care Unit and on the Pulmonary Consultation Service, the Alpha-1 Center, and the Pulmonary outpatient clinic, all at Boston Medical Center.
 In addition he conducts basic stem cell research as an NIH-funded Principle Investigator in the Kotton Laboratory and is the founding Director of the Center for Regenerative Medicine of Boston University and Boston Medical Center.

 Dr. Kotton’s research focuses on stem cell biology and gene therapy related to lung injury and repair.
-He is an NIH-funded Principal Investigator and a member of several research groups at the Pulmonary Center: the Stem Cell Biology and Gene Therapy Group, the Epithelial Group, and the Developmental Biology Group.
 Dr. Kotton’s laboratory currently utilizes several stem cell populations, including embryonic stem cells and induced pluripotent stem (iPS) cells in order to develop novel stem cell-based therapies for lung disease.
 In addition, Dr. Kotton specializes in the genetic manipulation of stem cells as well as resident lung cells using lentiviral vectors.
 Projects in his lab are currently focused on utilizing these novel vectors for the study of alpha-1 anti-trypsin deficiency, COPD, Cystic Fibrosis, childhood interstitial lung disease (ChILD), pulmonary vascular disease, and lung inflammatory pathways.

 In 2009 Dr Kotton and Dr. Gustavo Mostoslavsky became Co-Directors of a campus-wide research initiative, the Boston University Center for Regenerative Medicine (CReM) of Boston University and Boston Medical Center, bringing together several research groups on campus focused on various aspects of stem cell biology and regenerative medicine.
 For more information, please visit the CReM website.
-Dr. Kotton also Co-Directs the Alpha-1 Center http://www.bu.edu/alpha-1/, along with Dr. Andrew Wilson.
+Dr. Kotton also Co-Directs the Alpha-1 Center, along with Dr. Andrew Wilson.
 This Center, founded in 2012 is dedicated to advancing clinical care and research focused on individuals and families with inherited alpha-1 antitrypsin deficiency.

 For more detailed information on Dr. Kotton’s research, see the Kotton Lab website.